Recovery FAQs

 Once your property is given a category it can only be given a different category – it can’t be ‘uncategorised.’
 This is because ‘uncategorised’ is not recognised in the Government’s risk assessment framework.
 You can appeal a category decision through our disputes process.

-Completing the online form to request a storm-affected property risk assessment gives homeowners access to a free risk assessment.
+Completing the online form to request a storm-affected property risk assessment gave homeowners access to a free risk assessment.
+(Registrations for Auckland Council’s voluntary property categorisation programme closed on 30 September 2024.
+See ‘Updates and timeframes’ above for more information about registrations closing.)
 The purpose of the risk assessment is to enable the property to be categorised in line with the Government’s risk framework.
-Once you have registered online, we complete a desktop risk assessment, and decide if we also need to visit the property to gather more information.
+Once storm-affected homeowners had registered online, we complete a desktop risk assessment, and decide if we also need to visit the property to gather more information.
 This process results in us giving a category to the assessed property.

 If a property is assessed as Category 1, this means that no further action is required to manage future severe weather event risk.
 This is the lowest risk level on the Government’s risk framework – there’s no ‘uncategorised’ category in the framework.